Neo-Stalinism: Post-Soviet states

 Russia under Vladimir Putin underwent an extensive state-backed programme of Re-Stalinization; through mass media, cinema, academia, educational institutions, military propaganda and historiography.
 Sociologist Dina Khapaeva asserts that a "social consensus" has emerged amongst the majority of Russian citizens, academics and authorities in rehabilitating Stalin.
 In 2014, Russian Duma passed a controversial "memory law" criminalizing discussions of atrocities committed during the Stalinist era or making comparisons between Nazism and Stalinism, under the pretexts of combating Neo-Nazism and defending the "historical memory of events which took place during the Second World War".
 Despite strong condemnation from international historical societies across the world, the bill was passed and inserted as an article into the Russian Criminal Code.
 The bill was supported by the ruling United Russia Party and allied Communist Party.

-With the outbreak of Russo-Ukrainian war in 2014, neo-Stalinism underwent an explosive growth across the Russian society with the firm backing of the state.
+With the outbreak of the Russo-Ukrainian war in 2014, neo-Stalinism underwent an explosive growth across the Russian society with the firm backing of the state.
 Vladimir Putin has personally endorsed the re-emergence of the Stalin cult, portraying the Soviet dictator as a visionary who saved the world from European fascism and led Russians to victory during the Second World War.
 Various busts and portraits of Stalin have been installed in territories controlled by Russian-backed separatists in Eastern Ukraine.
-The CPRF has been one of the biggest backers of invasion of Ukraine launched by Putin in 2022, viewing it as being aligned with their neo-Stalinist world-view.
+The CPRF has been one of the biggest backers of the invasion of Ukraine launched by Putin in 2022, viewing it as being aligned with their neo-Stalinist world-view.